 This dough is soft and a little bit sticky.
 However, it is possible to roll and cut it.

-Just be sure to use plenty of flour on the counter and your rolling pin.
+Just be sure to use plenty of flour on the counter and your rolling pin, or use half flour and half cocoa powder.
 A bench scrape can help transfer the shapes to a cookie sheet.

 Scooping the dough is another great option.
 For these big round cookies I used a medium cookie scoop.